Responsibility &

 Replacing the 44-year-old evaporator at our South Park facility

-We are investing in a multi-year capex initiative to replace our 44-year-old evaporator at our second largest production facility.
+We are investing in a multi-year capex initiative to replace our 44-year-old evaporator at our second-largest production facility.
 Once complete, the improved production process will be more energy efficient with the new equipment.
-Our energy consumption will be greatly reduced by decreasing our need for steam from 13k lbs. per hour to 3k lbs. per hour.
+Our energy consumption will be greatly reduced by decreasing our need for steam from 13,000 pounds per hour to 3,000 pounds per hour.

 Expected completion: 2024